 Anti-Terrorism Lawsuits by U.S. Soldiers, Contractors and Their Families

 It is undisputed that these banks violated U.S. sanctions which prohibit financial institutions from doing business with anyone who has a track record of financing terrorism and/or money laundering.
 The monies that were provided to Iran were ultimately used by Iran for:

 - The provision of weapons, training, safe haven and money supplied by Iran to its terrorist operatives in Afghanistan and Iraq;

 - Despite sanctions, Iran has continued to sponsor terrorism and its uranium enrichment program;

-- Iran directed and controlled terrorist organizations in Iraq and Afghanistan, specifically coordinating a massive campaign of terrorism against coalition forces, contractors and citizens;
+- Iran directed and controlled terrorist organizations in Iraq, specifically coordinating a massive campaign of terrorism against coalition forces, contractors and citizens;

 Should You File a U.S. Anti-Terrorism Act Lawsuit?

-Despite the fact that these banks knew Iran was funding terrorists, they banks continued to do business with Iran, altering documents to hide their actions United States law enforcement and intelligence agencies.
-As a result, billions of dollars flowed unchecked to known terrorists, and thousands of acts of terrorism were committed against American soldiers and civilian contractors who were injured or killed in Afghanistan and Iraq.
-If you or a loved one suffered injuries or death as a result of the actions of these banks, it could be extremely beneficial for you to speak to an anti-terrorism lawyer to determine whether your rights were violated and whether you have a valid U.S. Anti-Terrorism Act Lawsuit.
+Despite the fact Iran was funding terrorists, these global banks continued to do business with Iran, altering documents to hide their actions from United States law enforcement and intelligence agencies.
+As a result, billions of dollars flowed unchecked to known terrorists, and thousands of acts of terrorism were committed against American soldiers and civilian contractors who were injured or killed in Iraq.
+If you or a loved one suffered injuries or death in the Iraq War, it could be extremely beneficial to speak to an anti-terrorism lawyer to determine whether your rights were violated and whether you have a valid U.S. Anti-Terrorism Act Lawsuit.